jfv492/VisuSpeak/05. Project Testing/b. User Testing/README.md

 - Time on task: Assess the time taken by participants to complete tasks.
 - Error rate: Track the frequency and nature of errors encountered during testing.
 - User satisfaction: Gather subjective feedback on the overall experience.
-- Developer Comments: Analyze user interactions to identify areas of interest and potential pain points.

 ## Phase 2: Testing Chat Functionality